tylergneill/skrutable/manual.md

 		* (Hint: command line `python -c "import sys; print(sys.path)"` to see where.)

 3. Get the other necessary Python libraries:
-	* currently only `numpy`. (`pip` recommended)
+	* currently only `numpy` (`pip` recommended)
 	* (should already be natively pre-installed: `collections`, `copy`, `json`, `operator`, `os`, `re`)

-4. If you wish to also use the web app running locally in your browser, then also download the [separate front-end repo](https://github.com/tylergneill/skrutable_front_end).
-This will attempt to import `skrutable` as a library (see hint on `sys.path` above).
-Then `pip install flask`, and in the folder with the front-end flask app, export the path, start the app, and use your browser to navigate to the localhost address:
+## using the web app running locally in your browser

+For this, you'll need to also download the [separate front-end repo](https://github.com/tylergneill/skrutable_front_end).
+This package relies on importing `skrutable` as a library (see hint on `sys.path` above).
+With both of these in place (and don't forget to also `pip install flask`), go to the folder with the front-end flask app, export the FLASK_APP variable for your shell environment, run the app, and use your browser to navigate to the localhost address:
 ~~~
 export FLASK_APP=flask_app.py
 flask run
  \* Running on http://127.0.0.1:5000/
 ~~~~

+(See [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/) for more instructions on flask.)

 ## using as command-line script